-In back, the Civic sports borderline false advertising in a rear that has the appearance of more-expensive cars, like the Accord midsize sedan.
+In back, the Civic sports borderline false advertising in a rear that has the appearance of more-expensive autos, like the Accord midsize sedan.
 Its taillights now extend onto the trunk lid, and a chrome bar connects those higher-quality taillights that feature additional depth and quality.

 It doesn’t take more than a glance to realize the 2013’s cabin has much nicer materials.
 Two easily identifiable differences include chrome trim surrounding the buttons and a soft-touch dash pad above the glove box that has high-quality stitching, like a premium or luxury car.
 The overall interior design hasn’t changed much, and it’s the same generous size as 2012.

 Closer inspection reveals a huge list of changes we could easily bore you with — just know that it’s a substantial improvement in quality and style for very little more money.